 sensuctl check set-output-metric-handlers collect-metrics influx-db

-And/or, the handler can be assigned to the Sensu StatsD Listener to pass all StatsD metrics into InfluxDB:
+The handler can also be assigned to the Sensu StatsD listener at agent startup to pass all StatsD metrics into InfluxDB:

 Validating the handler